Administration¶

 The archive is a .tar.gz file containing:

-manifest.json— backup metadata.db.json— a JSON dump of the full platform for super admins, or company-scoped rows for company admins.uploads/— related uploaded files, whenweb/uploadsexists.
+manifest.json— backup metadata.db.json— a JSON dump of the full platform for super admins, or company-scoped rows for company admins.uploads/— related uploaded files, whenweb/uploadsexists, including logbook, dashcam, voice, and ticket attachments.

 The dump is compatible with any SQLAlchemy-supported database (PostgreSQL, MySQL, SQLite), so backups can be used to migrate between database engines.